osmcode/libosmium/README.md

 ## License

 Libosmium is available under the Boost Software License.
-See LICENSE.txt.
+See LICENSE.

 ## Authors